avrabyt/Databutton-v2-Apps/README.md

 ✅ Managing secrets, package installations , API calls etc

-✅ Last but not the least, throughot the Agents would generate, debug and self execute the code through constant communication
+✅ Generate, debug and self execute code

 ## Do I need to know coding?
 Most tasks are done via **prompting**.
 However, I won't say it is an alternative to programming,rather your **companion while developing**.